Departments can use "phone trees" to route incoming calls to specific extensions and mailboxes.

 Complete and submit the Service Order Request Form through any of the following:

 For assistance, call 4-HELP or 215-204-7549 during normal business hours: Monday through Friday, from 8:00 a.m. to 5:00 p.m.

-Computer Services will acknowledge a service request within five business days.
+Information Technology Services will acknowledge a service request within five business days.
 The design and implementation time will depend on the complexity and priority of a request.
-Computer Services will work with the department to establish a reasonable time frame for delivery.
+Information Technology Services will work with the department to establish a reasonable time frame for delivery.

 When you route incoming calls to specific extensions and mailboxes, it is important to provide information and instructions that are clear and easy to follow.
 This ensures that the calls will get to the proper destination and the caller will receive prompt attention from the appropriate person.

 As you create the flow chart and text for the prompts, you should follow the specific development standards detailed below.

 - Include a main menu option for the caller to transfer to a "live" person by pressing "0."
 Be sure that the "live" person or group is available and the caller is not forwarded to voicemail.
 If "live" assistance is not available after hours, offer a different menu without this option.
 You can also tell the user that no assistance is available and offer to take a message which will be answered ASAP the next business day.